back.gif (1674 bytes)

 c.gif (438798 bytes)o.gif (401307 bytes)k.gif (212371 bytes)e.gif (169026 bytes)

-I'm including this older version of the sign because you might still see it out there in the community and I want you to recognize it and realize that it is not a "joke" sign.
+I'm including this legacy version of the sign because you might still see it out there in the community and I want you to recognize it and realize that it is not a "joke" sign.
 It was used for many years.
+(And is still very popular!)

 It's true folks.
 I'm not making this up!
 And I'm not talking about "cocaine."
 I'm talking about the drink.

-Note: COKE (as in the drink) is a weird sign that looks like you are sticking a needle in your arm.
+COKE (as in the drink) is an interesting sign that looks like you are sticking a needle in your arm.

 Why this is the case is debated somewhat in the Deaf world.
 Many people think it is because of the idea of "shooting up" with Cocaine.
-But I've been told by more than one old deaf codger that the sign really has to do with the idea that in the old days when deaf kids would have to go to the doctor to get a "shot" they would afterward be rewarded with a bottle of Coke.
+I've been told however by more than one old Deaf codger that the sign originally had to do with the idea that in the old days when Deaf kids would have to go to the doctor to get a "shot" they would afterward be rewarded with a bottle of Coke.

 --Dr. Bill